jlw-ecoevo/biovcnet.github.io/_pages/conference-2021.md

 [Nomination form]()

-**Self-nominations are accepted and encouraged!!
-Do not convince yourself not to apply because one or more of these categories are not a perfect fit!**
+**Self-nominations are accepted and encouraged!!**
+**Do not convince yourself not to apply because one or more of the categories below are not a perfect fit!**

 ## Speaker details